 Time was almost up for this Z9554M located on the A61 at Wingerworth; a new column supporting a Phosco P850 LED lantern had been erected alongside as part of a nearby new roundabout's construction.

-Further south on the A61 could be found another Z9554M (not in imminent danger of replacement at the time of writing) attached to a rather long outreach bracket.
+Further south on the A61 could be found another Z9554M (not in imminent danger of replacement at the time of writing, though the whole column was replaced in 2017, with an Urbis Ampera Midi LED lantern being fitted) attached to a rather long outreach bracket.